-Randy (Adam Carbone ANOTHER TANGO) is a high functioning autistic who lives with his brother Henry (Michael Emery CORBIN NASH) and works as a janitor at a local art gallery.
+Randy (Adam Carbone ANOTHER TANGO) is a high functioning autistic.
+He lives with his brother Henry (Michael Emery CORBIN NASH) and works as a janitor at a local art gallery.
 He likes his job and enjoys discussing art with Bob the security guard (John Petrella).

-He also develops a crush on fellow student Sienna (Marycarmen Lopez TRAGEDY GIRLS), the first time he’s had feelings like that for anyone.
+He also develops a crush on fellow student Sienna (Marycarmen Lopez TRAGEDY GIRLS).
+This is the first time he’s had feelings like that for anyone.
 Now he has to struggle not only with the new experience and demands of higher education but also with his emotions.
-He does have Cassie (Scout Taylor-Compton HALLOWEEN, GHOST HOUSE) to help him sort them out, but ultimately he’ll need to find his own inner strength if he wants to succeed.
+He does have Cassie (Scout Taylor-Compton HALLOWEEN, GETAWAY) to help him sort them out, but ultimately he’ll need to find his own inner strength if he wants to succeed.

 Director Sean Michael Beyer (RESSURECTION MARY) has crafted an enjoyably sweet film out of a plot that easily could have drowned in sugar and cliches.
 The key is that he and his co-writers didn’t make this a film about autism.
 They made it about a young man with a chance to reach for his dreams.
 The fact he has autism is just one of the issues he has to deal with.

-The cast does well with their roles, possibly because several of them have worked with Beyer previously, several times in some cases.
+The cast does well with their roles.
+Possibly because several of them have worked with Beyer previously, several times in some cases.
 Thankfully they avoid the temptation to overplay the film’s more melodramatic scenes.
-Emery especially stands out as the supportive brother who’s ahad to make his own sacrifices along the way.
+Emery especially stands out as the supportive brother who’s had to make his own sacrifices along the way.

 RANDY’S CANVAS is available on DVD/VOD from Vision Films.